Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Public bus

-Throughout my Sri Lanka backpacking trip, I traveled mostly with public buses as the trains don’t cover all areas.
+Throughout my 3 weeks in Sri Lanka, I traveled mostly with public buses.
+This is because the trains don’t cover all areas.

 Tuk-Tuk